the9000/letterpush-assignment/README.md

 Took quite a bit longer, not because of the time required, but mostly to carve produictive time from home life.

-It took around 6 hours rahter than 4, but from the commit history the actual velocity can be seen.
+It took around 6 hours rather than 4, but from the commit history the actual velocity can be seen.